jonfaustman/frontend-skeleton/README.md

 Clone the repo `get clone git@github.com:jonfaustman/front-end-skeleton.git` or [download the latest release](https://github.com/jonfaustman/front-end-skeleton/zipball/0.1.0).

+Replace UA-XXXXX-X with your Google Analytics site id, or delete the Google Analytics snippet from SKELETON.js.

 Search the project for SKELETON and change it to your project/app's name.
 You can of course skip this step if you prefer.

 ### Quick Start